Red5d/Linux-on-Chuwi-HiBook-Pro/README.md

 ## Audio

+The headphone jack and microphone work if you blacklist the "snd_hdmi_lpe_audio" module.

+Add the following to /etc/modprobe.d/blacklist.conf (create the file if it doesn't exist)

+    blacklist snd_hdmi_lpe_audio

 ## Accelerometer

 This "sensor-proxy" tool might be able to fix the auto screen rotation issue mentioned above: https://github.com/hadess/iio-sensor-proxy